keritenerowicz/CourseEnroll/README.md

 ```
 pip install -r requirements.txt
 ```

-Download the latest version of [ChromeDriver](https://sites.google.com/a/chromium.org/chromedriver/downloads), and place the executable into `/CourseEnroll`

 # How to Use
 - Start the program before enrollment to allow time for the user to log in.
 This will ensure that the user begins their enrollment process nearly as soon as it opens.